Bernie Sanders says Gaza may be Joe Biden's Vietnam. But he's ready to battle for Biden over Trump

 Now, Sanders is determined to ensure Trump doesn’t win again.

-“I see this as an enormously important election that I for one will not sit out,” he added.
+“I see this as an enormously important election that I for one will not sit out,” Sanders said.
 “I’ll be active.”

 Associated Press writer Lisa Rathke in Marshfield, Vermont, contributed to this report.